lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_002_dotty_new_syntax_and_indentation_based_syntax/README.md

 $ git commit -a -m "Snapshot after Scala 3 compiler syntax rewrites"
 ```

+### Next steps

-- You've just completed this exercise.
-Let's move on to the next exercise by
+After successfully completing the tasks in this exercise, move to the next one by
-  executing the `cmtc next-exercise` command.
+running the `cmtc next-exercise` from the command line.

 ## Source code formatting & Markdown viewer in IntelliJ